Can You Drink Coffee While Pregnant?

 Can caffeine cause miscarriage in early pregnancy?

+Well, the jury’s still out on whether drinking coffee during pregnancy will contribute to a pregnancy loss.
 A few studies have found that pregnant women who drink more than two coffees during pregnancy are more likely to lose their pregnancy in the first 7 weeks.
+However, other studies have found that low levels of caffeine likely won’t harm baby’s development.

 • Decaffeinated coffees: While they’re not technically caffeine-free alternatives to coffee, decaf coffee can quench your coffee craving.

-• Decaf tea: A refined, elegant alternative to coffee during pregnancy!
+• Decaf tea: A refined, elegant alternative to coffee during pregnancy.

 • Green tea: There’s actually still caffeine in green tea, so while it can be a less-caffeinated option instead of coffee during pregnancy, it’s still a good idea to limit how much you’re drinking.